 3. Practise clever blow-drying

-The way you blowdry your hair can make a big difference to your hair’s fullness.
+The way you blow dry your hair can make a big difference to your hair’s fullness.
 While many of us associate blow drying with wrapping a brush around sections of hair and moving the blow dryer slowly down each section, this is a technique that smoothes and tames hair.

-If you have fine hair, try flipping your head upside-down and rough-drying the underside of your hair – you could also use a diffuser to lift and spread your hair even more.
-The hot air will separate the strands and cause them to lie further away from one another, creating an appearance of volume.
+If you have fine hair, try flipping your head upside-down and rough-drying the underside of your hair – you could also use a diffuser* to lift and spread your hair even more.
+The hot air will separate the strands and cause them to lie further away from one another, creating volume.

-The idea is that you’ll have fullness from beneath but the smoothness of a regular blow dry on the surface.
+The idea is that you’ll have fullness from beneath but the smoothness of a regular blow-dry on the surface.
 Then you can enhance and set the look with a volume spray.

 4. Speak to your hairdresser